enricobacis/limit/README.rst

         """never invoke this function more than 4 times per minute."""
         ...

-This decorator limits the calling rate of the docorated function.
+This decorator limits the calling rate of the decorated function.
 The rate is ``limit`` over ``every``, where limit is the number of invocation allowed every ``every`` seconds. ``limit(4, 60)`` creates a decorator that limits the function calls to *4 per minute*.
 If not specified, ``every`` defaults to ``1`` second.